urol-e5/deep-dive/README.md

  ## deep-dive

-This repository is focused on taking molecular data from three experiments where integrated epigenetic analysis has already been performed, and doing a _deeper dive_ into datasets to extract and analyze remaining points of excitement. sr test
+This repository is focused on taking molecular data from three experiments where integrated epigenetic analysis has already been performed, and doing a _deeper dive_ into datasets to extract and analyze remaining points of excitement.

+### Explore ncRNA features across three species in our [DIVE genome browser](https://urol-e5.github.io/deep-dive-genome-browser/)!

 ### [OSF Project Link](https://osf.io/aw53f/)